Percolation transition for random forests in $d\geq 3$: The observable renormalisation group flow

 \subsection{Norms with observables}

-To extend the above computation for $\Vbulk=0$ to the interacting case, we will extend the renormalisation group map to the Grassmann algebra amended by the observable fields.
+To extend the above computation for $\Vbulk=0$ to the interacting case, we will extend the renormalisation group map to the Grassmann algebra amended by the source fields.
+In Case~(2), recall that the source fields $\sigma_a$ and $\sigma_b$ are even elements rather than Grassmann generators themselves, i.e., they are commuting elements also satisfying $\sigma_a^2=\sigma_b^2=0$.
 In both Cases~(1) and~(2), this algebra has the decomposition

 where $\cN^\varnothing(X)$ is spanned by monomials with no factors of $\sigma$, $\cN^a(X)$ is spanned by monomials containing a factor $\sigma_a$ but no factor $\bar\sigma_b$ (respectively $\sigma_b$), analogously for $\cN^b(X)$, and $\cN^{ab}(X)$ is spanned by monomials containing $\sigma_a\bar\sigma_b$ respectively $\sigma_a\sigma_b$.
 Thus any $F \in \cN(X)$ can be written as